fschwiet/ManyConsole/readme.md

   - See the sample comands at https://github.com/fschwiet/ManyConsole/tree/master/SampleConsole
   - Commands can be forced to show the user the help text by throwing an exception of type: ConsoleHelpAsException
   - There are a handful of methods you can call from the derived class's constructor to add metadata to the command.
 Use autocompete to find them.

-This code was pulled as-is from a closed-source personal project of mine in order to make it shareable.